Adamm00/IPSet_ASUS/README.md

 - `firewall debug swap install|uninstall` - Create or remove the Skynet-managed swap file.
 - `firewall debug backup` - Save configuration, logical rules, source caches, IPSet data and logs.
 Keep the latest three dated restore points in `backups/`, with `Skynet-Backup.tar.gz` also pointing to the latest archive's data where hard links are supported.
 The existing archive is retained as the first point when upgrading.
 A failed archive build retains the previous backup.
 Creating dated points requires synchronized router time.
 - `firewall debug restore [point-id]` - Validate and restore the latest backup or a specific point, retaining current action history.
 The point ID is the timestamp and digest in its filename, without `Skynet-Backup-` or `.tar.gz`.
 Rebuilds Skynet policy from local data without restarting Merlin's firewall.
 Cached manual domain rules are restored; transient DNS-learned addresses repopulate through normal DNS queries.
 Previous files are retained until policy and integration checks pass, and restored if the operation fails.
 Invalid archives are rejected before changing installed data.

+Backup validation rejects symbolic and hard links, unsupported archive paths, executable configuration content and unsupported history schemas.
+Valid empty IPSet snapshots remain restorable.
+Concurrent firewall-start events wait for an in-progress restore before inspecting the replacement policy.
 - `firewall save` - Archive pending logs, verify integrity, and persist durable state only when it changed.
 - `firewall restart` - Restart Merlin's firewall once and reconcile Skynet rules without unloading its IPSet data, WebUI, or schedules.

 Skynet separates firewall reconciliation from scheduled maintenance.
 A normal Merlin firewall reload verifies the IPSet topology and Skynet rules, exits immediately when they are correct, or repairs only missing or stale rules.
-It does not download sources, rebuild statistics, rewrite configuration, or save unchanged IPSet data.
+It does not download sources, rebuild existing statistics, rewrite configuration, or save unchanged IPSet data.
 A cold start restores validated local data and enables permanent protection without requiring internet access.
 Failed policy initialization is retried on the next start; unfinished WebUI and schedule setup resumes without reloading a successfully restored policy.
+A missing initial statistics payload is retried separately once time is synchronized, with logging and the WebUI enabled.
 Completion markers are kept in RAM and reset on reboot.

 Packet logging, temporary-rule restoration, rule additions and refreshes, and persistent action timestamps wait for a trustworthy system clock.
 Permanent blocking, whitelisting, rule removal and IoT enforcement remain available while time synchronization is pending.
 If time is not ready within five minutes, startup completes in a degraded state and the next firewall reconciliation or hourly maintenance enables the pending time-dependent features.

+Startup commits migrated configuration only after the restored policy passes verification.
+Failed migrations remain eligible for retry; successful migrations are not repeated on subsequent boots.

 Hourly maintenance runs at a randomized minute and replaces the previous unconditional full save.
 It archives new block records, enforces the log limit, prunes expired rules, checks firewall integrity, and writes durable state or WebUI settings only when something changed.
 Log archival retains Skynet block records and discards Merlin's native `DROP` packet messages, including those recorded before Skynet starts.
 Unrelated system messages are preserved.
 The shutdown persistence hook performs a narrow conditional commit without running statistics, security remediation, or a firewall restart.

+Manual `firewall save` stops with a failure status if private-address whitelisting or log archival fails, without continuing to save the IPSet snapshot.

+If maintenance changes rule or time-dependent state but cannot finish updating the WebUI, a pending marker in RAM retains the refresh request for the next successful maintenance run.
+Unchanged runs do not regenerate settings.

 If another command is active, maintenance waits up to 60 seconds for the state lock.
 If it remains busy, the run returns a failure status and records `deferred (state-lock)` in debug information without interrupting the active command.
 Saved settings are reloaded after acquiring the lock.
 The rule registry is staged for expiry pruning only when a deadline is due; unchanged registries are read without a staging write.
 Hourly collection cannot recover syslog records already overwritten by rotation during sustained traffic bursts.